Pomona railway station: Royal Visit

 In 1959 Diesel Electric Locomotive 1250 drew the Royal train with Princess Alexandra on board from Gympie to Nambour.
 The Princess appeared only at Cooroy on the carriage platforms there were complaints from people waiting at Pomona, that they were unable to see her as the train passed through.

 Services

-Pomona is serviced by two daily City network services in each direction.
+Pomona is serviced by two daily Citytrain network services in each direction.
 The No. 632 bus services a bus stop adjacent to the railway station carpark.

 Services by platform

 Transport links

-Sunbus' route 632 Noosa Junction to Cooran serves Pomona station, but none of its services are timed to connect with train services.
+Kinetic Sunshine Coast route 632 Noosa Junction to Cooran serves Pomona station, but none of its services are timed to connect with train services.